pschaus/book_lepl1402/source/part6.rst

 Reduction methods
 .................

-As explained above, consumer methods execute an operation on every element of a stream, while collector methods create a new Java data structure that combines all the elements of a stream.
+As explained above, consumer methods apply an operation to each element in a stream, while collector methods create a new Java data structure that combines all the elements of a stream.
 This contrasts with reduction methods, that produce **one single value from the entire stream**.

 The simplest reduction method consists in **counting the number of elements** in the stream.
 The ``count()`` method can be used to this end: